 A local display, as shown in Figure 29, has two lines of information.
 The upper line is a 5-digit numeric display (4-digit when a minus sign is needed); the lower line is a 7-digit alphanumeric display.
 The display provides local indication of measurement information.

-The primary (M1) measurement is normally displayed.
-To view the secondary (M2) measurement, press the Enter button while in normal operating mode.
-Press the Next or Enter button to return to the primary measurement.
-If left in M2 display, an M2 message blinks in the lower right of the display.
-If power to the transmitter is interrupted, the display reverts to the M1 display.
+The display can be configured to meet your specific needs.
+If configured Show 1, M1 is displayed.
+If configured Show 2, M2 is displayed.
+To temporarily view the alternate measurement, press the Enter button.
+After showing this measurement for a brief period, the display reverts to the configured display.
+If configured Toggle, the display toggles between M1 and M2.
+When M2 is displayed, an M2 message blinks in the lower right of the display.

-The display also provides a means for performing calibration and configuration, viewing the database, and testing the display via the 2-button keypad.
+The display also provides a means for reranging, calibration, and configuration, viewing the database, testing the display, and reranging the transmitter via the 2-button keypad.
 You can access these operations by means of a multi-level menu system.
 Entry to the Mode Select menu is made (from normal operating mode) by pressing the Next button.
 You can exit this menu, restore your prior calibration or configuration, and return to the normal operating mode at any time by going to Cancel and pressing the Enter button.